-- Design-wise, ball valves can be divided into 3 main types, i.e. floating, trunnion mounted and double bleed and block (as represented in the image below)
+- Design: floating, trunnion mounted and double bleed and block

-- Valve ports: ball valves are available in the standard 2 ports design (1 inlet, 1 outlet) or 3 ways design (1 inlet and 2 outlets or vice-versa)
+- Number of ports: the standard type is with 2 ports design (1 inlet, 1 outlet), but 3-ways design is also available (1 inlet and 2 outlets or vice-versa)

 - Bore size: full bore or reduced bore (FB vs. RB), and V-notch